BestTimesToVisit.com Logo

 Cost:₱350-₱500 per day, discounts for weekly rentals.

 Tip:Always wear a helmet – it's the law and crucial for safety on Siargao's sometimes rough roads.
-Check the bike thoroughly before renting, especially brakes and tires.
-Many rentals come with a full tank; return it the same way to avoid extra charges.
-Don't be afraid to negotiate, especially for longer rentals.
-Avoid renting from the first person you see; compare prices and bike condition at different shops.
+Check the bike thoroughly before renting, including brakes and tires.
+Many rentals come with a full tank; return it the same way.
+Avoid renting from the first person you see; prices can vary slightly.
+Keep your driver's license handy, as checkpoints are common.

-These iconic three-wheeled taxis are the backbone of local transport, perfect for shorter distances within General Luna or between nearby towns.
-They're great for when you don't want to drive yourself or are traveling in a small group.
+These three-wheeled vehicles are ubiquitous for shorter distances within General Luna or between nearby barangays.
+They're a convenient option when you don't want to drive yourself or are traveling in a small group.

-Essentially a motorbike with an extended seat, habal-habals are for solo travelers or couples looking for a quick ride, often used for longer distances or to reach more remote spots.
-They can navigate narrow roads that cars or trikes can't.
+Essentially a motorbike with an extended seat, habal-habals are for solo travelers or couples looking for a quick ride, often to places less accessible by car or tricycle.
+They are also used for longer island tours.

 Island Hopping Boats (Bancas)

-The only way to visit the famous islands like Naked Island, Daku Island, and Guyam Island.
-These traditional outrigger boats are rented privately for the day, offering a quintessential Siargao experience.
+The only way to reach the stunning nearby islands like Naked Island, Daku Island, and Guyam Island.
+These traditional outrigger boats are the backbone of Siargao's tourism beyond the main island.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.